casper-network/ceps/text/0003-hash-indexed-object-store.md

 The immediate gain is that different kinds of information retrieval can be standardized as well by asking other nodes for refs instead of adding custom network message.
 For example, should a node want to catch up with the network, it requests `refs/trusted` from another node through a generic "retrieve ref" interface as opposed to a specialized "retrieve latest block hash".

+Additionally some updates can be modelled as ref updates.
+If a node has created another block it can broadcast an update to its `refs/latest` ref, causing other nodes to fetch it.
+This is not unlike how origins work in a Git repository, except that updates are propagated automatically.

 ## Storage

 The new object store component is just a large key-value store, which stores a number of serialized objects under their hash.